ciren/cilib/docs/basics/rvar.md

 `RVar` (the contraction of *random variable*) is the backbone data structure of CILib.

 `RVar` allows for the sequenced composition of actions involving randomness, but more importantly tracks the effect of applying randomness to the computed value (which the `RVar` represents).
-Tracking the effect of randomness is very important, particularly within Computational Intelligence algorithms, in order to allow for the duplication of the computational process.
+Tracking the effect of randomness is important, particularly within Computational Intelligence algorithms, in order to allow for the duplication of the computational process.
 In other words, even if a computation uses randomness in order to calculate a value, the resulting value will always be the same provided that the provided inputs are unchanged.
 This **purity** (the same inputs producing the same output) allows allows a stochastic process (one which involves randomness) to be represented as a _purely deterministic_ and _declarative_ computation.
 The stochastic nature of the data structure is, however, only relevant when an `RVar` instance is evaluated to determine the computed value.